Friday, October 25, 2013

 Words Can Make You Cry

-Words can make you cry
+Words can make you cry.

-They can break your heart into pieces
+They can break your heart into pieces,

-Pains throttle you
+Pains throttle you.

-Life moves on
+life moves on

-Always depleted.
+always depleted.

 Memories of unkind days

-Only bring a stream of tears.
+bring only streams of tears.

-They are part of life
+They are part of life,

-And acceptance is a fate
+and acceptance is a fate.

-Hush, don’t weep
+Hush, don’t weep.

-No one gonna care
+No one will care.

 You let go

-And forget to remember
+And forget to remember.

-Is the way.
+That's the way.